-The discount rates or “r” may not be same throughout the period as its influenced by prevailing market rates, debt-equity structure and income tax consideration.
+The discount rates or “r” may not be the same throughout the period as its influenced by prevailing market rates, debt-equity structure, and income tax consideration.

 The Asset approach takes into account the CAPM or Capital Asset Pricing Model to determine how is asset generating growth for the company.

 Again the objective of the CAPM model is to estimate a business equity’s (or total net asset) market value or fair value.
 It values the company from a balance sheet perspective.

 Asset-Based Valuation = Fair Value of company’s total assets / Fair Value of company’s total Liabilities

 It is difficult to determine the fair value of all the assets owned by the company, and even market value differs greatly from carrying values.

 Also Read: How to better analyse a company?

 The exercise of measuring the fair value of assets of the business can get complex or subjective and may be over or understated

 Both of these methods have their own pros and cons.

 Thus we can see many analysts remodeling their assumptions as soon as the results are declared and hence they either cut the price target for the stock or modify it for a better return according to the resulting outcome.